Supercop

+Police Story 3: Supercop (警察故事３超級警察), released as Supercop in the United States and also known as Jackie Chan's Supercop, is a 1992 Hong Kong action film directed by Stanley Tong.
+It is the third installment in the Police Story series, with Jackie Chan, Maggie Cheung and Bill Tung reprising their roles from the first two films, and Michelle Yeoh introduced as a new co-lead alongside Chan.

+In Supercop, series protagonist Chan Ka-kui (Chan) is selected as Hong Kong's "supercop" to work undercover with elite Chinese policewoman Jessica Yang (Yeoh) and take down a drug cartel.
+It is the last film in the series to feature Cheung, and the first not directed by Chan, although he returns as action director and is now also a producer.

+Chan, Tung and Tong would return for the direct sequel First Strike (1996), which would conclude the original series before two reboots in 2004 and 2013; Yeoh would also receive her own spin-off film Supercop 2 in 1993, again directed by Tong.

 Plot

 Ka-Kui is the "supercop" of the Hong Kong police with amazing martial arts skills.
-He is sent to Guangzhou, where the Chinese police force's Interpol director, Inspector Jessica Yang, briefs him on his next assignment.
+He is sent to Guangzhou, where the Chinese police force's Interpol director, Superintendent Jessica Yang, briefs him on his next assignment.
 The target is Chaibat, a drug lord based in Hong Kong.
-To infiltrate Chaibat's organization, Ka-Kui is to get close to Chaibat's henchman Panther, who is in a Chinese prison.
-Ka-Kui, posing as a petty criminal prisoner, manages Panther's escape with the connivance of the guards.
-Grateful, Panther invites Ka-Kui to go with him to Hong Kong and join Chaibat's gang.
+To infiltrate Chaibat's organization, Ka-Kui must get close to Panther, Chaibat's henchman, who is being held in a Chinese prison camp.
+Ka-Kui, posing as a fellow prisoner, aids Panther's escape.
+A grateful Panther invites Ka-Kui to go with him to Hong Kong and join Chaibat's gang.
 Panther meets up with some of his other men, and vouches for Ka-Kui.
 The group heads for Hong Kong.

 On the way, they pass through Ka-Kui's supposed home village, and Panther insists that Ka-Kui visit his family there.
 He does not actually know anyone in the village, but is pleasantly relieved to be greeted by undercover police posing as his family, with Yang as his sister.
-The local police pretend to arrest Ka-Kui in a restaurant, but Ka-Kui and Yang (also a martial-arts expert) escape after a big fight, which concludes with the faked killing of a policeman.
-This confirms Panther's trust in them.
+After a confrontation with local police - who are unaware of the undercover operation - in a restaurant, Ka-Kui and Yang (who is also a skilled martial-artist) escape after a big fight, which concludes with Yang faking the killing of a policeman.
+This secures Panther's trust in the pair.

 In Hong Kong, Chaibat welcomes Ka-Kui and Yang to his luxurious hide-out.
 He takes them with him to a big opium grower's fortified compound in the Golden Triangle military camp of Thailand, for a meeting of big-time heroin traffickers.
 During the meeting, Chaibat's gang attack from outside while Ka-Kui and Yang protect him inside.
 In a huge gun battle, Chaibat's gang kill the rival traffickers and their guards, and smash up the compound.
 The grower survives, but will now sell only to Chaibat at Chaibat's price.